NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Violent Vines.md

 When angered, you can imbue nearby vines with your wrath, provoking them into a murderous rampage.
-Once per hour, you can cast [[Spells/Murderous Vine|Murderous Vine]] as a primal innate spell.
+Once per hour, you can cast [[Murderous Vine|Murderous Vine]] as a primal innate spell.

 *Source: Pathfinder Lost Omens: Impossible Lands* *OGL*